Song

 How much did Dancing Queen make in total?

-Dancing Queen is currently modeled at Lifetime value depends on how long Dancing Queen keeps playlist, search, and catalog demand beyond the current annual modeled range. in lifetime earnings, based on the annual range and long-tail replay assumptions shown on this page.
+Dancing Queen does not have a public audited lifetime total.
+Lifetime value depends on how long Dancing Queen keeps playlist, search, and catalog demand beyond the current annual modeled range.

 How much does Dancing Queen make per stream?